-Rob joined the Squadron as a cadet in 2002 and rose to the position of Cadet Warrant Officer.
-Rob had to step down as a cadet on his 20th birthday in 2009, but remained as a Civilian Instructor.
-In 2011 he decided to return to uniform and was recently promoted to flight sergeant.
-Rob enjoys all outdoor pursuits and helps to train the cadets in shooting, map reading and navigation.
+Rob joined the Squadron as a cadet in 2002 and rose to the rank of Cadet Warrant Officer.
+He finished as a cadet on his 20th birthday in 2009, but remained as a Civilian Instructor.
+In 2011 he decided to return to uniform and was promoted to flight sergeant in 2015.
+Rob is a qualified drill instructor, enjoys all outdoor pursuits and helps to train the cadets in shooting, map reading and navigation.
 He is also an NCO Mentor.

 Civilian Instructor Luke Evans-Jones - Sqn IT & IC Shooting

-Civilian Instructor (CI) Sean Hayes - Sqn Duke of Edinburgh & Adventure Training Officer
+Civilian Instructor Sean Hayes - Sqn Duke of Edinburgh & Adventure Training Officer

-Sean is former cadet warrant officer with the Squadron and returned in 2012 as a CI.
-He has gained his BEL award and subsequently taken on the lead role for all D of E and adventure training activities.
+Sean is also a former cadet warrant officer with the Squadron and returned in 2012 as a CI.
+He has gained his Basic Expedition Leader award and subsequently taken on the lead role for all D of E and adventure training activities.